 Working with core labs that use structured naming conventions to track data for individual clients, we developed the Assemble by Name strategy that has become such a powerful and popular tool for combining multiple sequencing projects into a single analysis run.

-In the NGS space, trust the accuracy of your work to peer-reviewed and published algorithms and tools such as GSNAP for reference-guided alignment, Velvet for de novo assembly and Tablet for visualization.
-The design effort that goes into Sequencher makes them easy to use.
+In the NGS space, trust the accuracy of your work to peer-reviewed and published algorithms and tools such as GSNAP for reference-guided alignment, Velvet for de novo assembly, Cufflinks for RNA-Seq Differential Expression and Tablet for visualization.
+The design and effort that goes into Sequencher makes them easy to use because once you have learned how to use one, you have learned how to use them all.

 Look through some of the topics at the left and explore some of the features, both common and specialized, that are in Sequencher today.
 And don't hesitate to request new functionality that you'd like to see added to the program by writing to firstname.lastname@example.org.